Burn Calories Without Torturing Your Joints on Elliptical Trainers

 But I love having an elliptical at home: you can binge-watch your favorite shows while you work out.
 No more staring at the gym wall or awkwardly avoiding eye contact with other people.
 Want to catch up on that new Netflix series?
 Hop on the elliptical and turn your guilty pleasure into a productive workout.

-Plus, something about having fitness equipment in your home nudges you to use it.
+Additionally, having fitness equipment in your home appears to encourage its use.
 It’s like having a silent fitness buddy who catches your eye every time you walk past, saying, “Hey, how about a quick workout?”

 Here’s another cool thing – elliptical trainers are surprisingly quiet.
 Unlike treadmills that sound like a herd of elephants when you’re running, ellipticals glide along almost silently.
 Your downstairs neighbors or sleeping family members won’t even know you’re exercising.